onflow/flow/flips/20220203-capability-controllers.md

 ### Example Resource definition

-In the following examples let's assume that the following interface and resource type that implements the interface are defined.
+In the following examples, let's assume that the following interface and resource type that implements the interface are defined.

 ```cadence
 pub resource interface HasCount {